SamuelSwartzberg/randomEvents/README.md

 # How to use it

 Navigate to your version of Facebooks Discover Events (probably: https://www.facebook.com/events/discovery/), and set your date&time range as well as your location.
-Open your Javascript Console ([Here's how](https://webmasters.stackexchange.com/questions/8525/how-do-i-open-the-javascript-console-in-different-browsers)), and copy&paste the whole code in the .js file.
+Open your Javascript Console ([Here's how](https://webmasters.stackexchange.com/questions/8525/how-do-i-open-the-javascript-console-in-different-browsers)), copy&paste the whole code in the .js file, and press enter.
 Wait a bit (100 seconds, to be precise), then, after a lot of scrolling, it should have picked an event for you.
 Congrats and have fun!

 # How to trust it